kevinlanzon/bookmark-manager/README.md

 Bookmark Manager
 ================

-Makers Academy week 5 project paired with [Tom](https://github.com/tomcoakes).
+Makers Academy week 4 project paired with [Tom](https://github.com/tomcoakes).
 Develop a Bookmark Manager where users can create bookmarks and favourite bookmarks storing the data in a relational database.

+The goal is to expose you to the following aspects of web development:

+- Relational databases
+- Security considerations
+- More Acceptance testing with Capybara

 ### Technologies Used
 * Sinatra